OlleMattsson/yijing/static/iching-lite.md

 and to throw light upon matters of lesser moment, but important questions cannot be decided in this way.
 They require greater earnestness.

-THE LINES

-Nine at the beginning means:

-He lends grace to his toes, leaves the carriage, and walks.

-A beginner in subordinate place must take upon himself the labor of advancing.
-There might be an opportunity of surreptitiously easing the way-symbolized   by the carriage-but a self-contained man scorns help gained in a dubious  fashion.
-He thinks it more graceful to go on foot than to drive  in a carriage  under false pretenses.
-Six in the second place means:

-Lends grace to the beard on his chin.

-The beard is not an independent thing; it moves only with the chin.
-The image therefore means that form is to be considered only as a result and attribute of content.
-The beard is a superfluous ornament.
-To devote care to it for its own sake, without regard for the inner content of which it is an ornament, would bespeak a certain vanity.

-Nine in the third place means:

-Graceful and moist.
-Constant perseverance brings good fortune.

-This represents a very charming life situation.
-One is under the spell of grace and the mellow mood induced by wine.
-This grace can adorn, but it  can also swamp us.
-Hence the warning not to sink into convivial indolence but to remain constant in perseverance.
-Good fortune depends on this.

-Six in the fourth place means:

-Grace or simplicity?
-A white horse comes as if on wings.
-He is not a robber,
-He will woo at the right time.

-An individual is in a situation in which doubts arise as to which is better-to pursue the grace of external brilliance, or to return to simplicity.
-The doubt itself implies the answer.
-Confirmation comes from the outside;
-it comes like a white winged horse.
-The white color indicates simplicity.
-At first it may be disappointing to renounce the comforts that might have     been obtained, yet one finds peace of mind in a true relationship with  the   friend who courts him.
-The winged horse is the symbol of the thoughts  that   transcend all limits of space and time.

-Six in the fifth place means:

-Grace in the hills and gardens.
-The roll of silk is meager and small.
-Humiliation, but in the end good fortune.

-A man withdraws from contact with people of the lowlands, who seek nothing but magnificence and luxury, in to the solitude of the heights.
-There  he finds an individual to look up to, whom he would like to have as  a friend.
-But the gifts he has to offer are poor and few, so that he feels  ashamed.
-However, it is not the material gifts that count, but sincerity of feeling,  and so all goes well in the end.
-Nine at the top means:

-Simple grace.
-No blame.

-Here at the highest stage of development all ornament is discarded.
-Form no longer conceals content but brings out its value to the full.
-Perfect    grace consists not in exterior ornamentation of the substance, but in the    simple fitness of its form.

-<a name="23"></a>
 23. Po / Splitting Apart
 ------------------------